Wireless Access Deployment Planning

 Verify wireless AP support for standards

-For the purposes of consistency and simpler deployment, it is recommended that you deploy wireless APs of the same brand and model.
+For the purposes of consistency and ease of deployment and AP management, it is recommended that you deploy wireless APs of the same brand and model.

 The wireless APs that you deploy must support the following:

 Wireless Authentication and Cipher.
 Listed in order of most to least preferred:

 WPA2-Enterprise with AES

 WPA-Enterprise with AES

 To deploy WPA2, use wireless network adapters and wireless APs that also support WPA2.
 Otherwise, use WPA-Enterprise.